NCPTW 2018: The University of Texas, Rio Grande Valley, South Padre Island, Texas, November 2-4, 2018

 Possible inquiries for this conference include, but are not limited to:

-We will accept up to two proposals from one individual, as long as at least one of those proposals involves other presenters.
+We will accept up to two proposals per individual, as long as at least one of those proposals involves other presenters.
 The guidelines for proposals are as follows:

-Feel free to contact Conference Chair Andrea Efthymiou at firstname.lastname@example.org with any questions.
-We look forward to seeing you at NCPTW 2017 at Hofstra University!
+Contact Conference Chair Randall Monty at email@example.com or the organizing committee at firstname.lastname@example.org with any questions.
+We look forward to seeing you at NCPTW 2018 in the Rio Grande Valley!